CartoDB/carto-react/UPGRADE.md

 In case you don't need the icon to be filled, you can apply this class to the svg parent: `.doNotFillIcon`

 `<CloseIcon className="doNotFillIcon" />`

+### Sizes

+We have 3 defined sizes that can be added with the `fontSize` prop of `SvgIcon` component.

+- small
+- medium (default)
+- large

+Note: the most common use case is to have the icons at medium size (`18px`), there is only a few exceptions where they use other sizes.

 ## Typography styles